Konstantin Kisin | How Technology Changes Culture And How We Should Respond | OAP #43

 Have you experienced, and pardon my ignorance, have you experienced the same sort of cultural shifts in the United Kingdom that we've experienced here in the United States in terms of the breakdown of the family?

-Uh, but but uh we have experienced a massive uh a massive increase in the number of single parents uh in children growing up without uh two parents, particularly without a father, uh and it's having exactly the same impacts as it's had in America in terms of crime,
+I think it's probably, I don't know the stats exactly, but we have experienced a massive, a massive increase in the number of single parents in children growing up without two parents, particularly without a father.

-So I want to run, I I have a recent theory that I want to run by you just to see what you think about this, because I've struggled with this for a long time.
+So I want to run, I have a recent theory that I want to run by you just to see what you think about this, because I've struggled with this for a long time.

-Because if you look at like the African American community in the United States and you look at them during the civil rights movement and before, they were sort of like model nuclear families in terms of you know strong Christian values, divorce rates were very low.
+Because if you look at the African-American community in the United States and you look at them during the civil rights movement and before, they were sort of like model nuclear families in terms of strong Christian values.

-And I I was talking to my buddy and I couldn't figure out we were trying to like what happened really, like how do you have such a drastic shift in culture within a short period of time?
+Like, how do you have such a drastic shift in culture within a short period of time?

 And it occurred to me that maybe it correlates with the massive amount of inflation that we had in the 1970s, particularly with going off the gold standard.

-Um because if you have a if you have an entire community uh or large swath of a population that is making ends meet, but barely, like paycheck to paycheck, and then suddenly their currency or their the their money is devalued by 10% over the course of maybe three years, 36 months.
+Because if you have an entire community or a large swath of a population that is making ends meet, but barely, like paycheck to paycheck, and then suddenly their currency or their money is devalued by 10% over the course of maybe three years, 36 months, that could put them over a threshold where, okay, now mom has to work, right?

 Or now dad has to work two jobs, so dad's never home.

-And it seems to me that what may have caused all these problems that we're having now in terms of racially uh economic uh equality may have spurned from hyperinflation, and then nobody's ever nobody's really putting that together.
+And it seems to me that what may have caused all these problems that we're having now in terms of racially economic equality may have spurned from hyperinflation.

 Different people have different theory.

-Some people say what you've just said, other people will talk about the creation of the welfare state in America, certainly.
+Other people will talk about the creation of the welfare state in America, certainly.

-Well, I would argue it's the product of the sexual revolution.
+I would argue it's the product of the sexual revolution.

 And I think the sexual revolution has created the ability for men to do that.